dsc-courses/dsc10-2021-fa/index.md

 {{ site.staffersnobio }}

-**This website is in progress and all content is subject to change.**

 [Recordings, Zoom Links, and OH Schedule on Canvas](https://canvas.ucsd.edu/calendar?include_contexts=course_29590#view_name=month){: .btn .btn-blue }

+This schedule is subject to change.

 {% for module in site.modules %}
 {{ module }}